Hactar-js/hactar/README.md

 - Detect experimental ES6 features and configure Babel presets like stage-0
 - Automatically detect React and add babel-react plugins

 Hactar does this all without any interaction from you.
-Hactar parses your code, figures out what you are coding and installs, configures, and writes code to make it work.
+Hactar parses your code, figures out what you are coding, then installs, configures, and writes code to make it work.
 You start writing code and Hactar does the rest.

 Here is a [screencast](https://www.dropbox.com/s/7lwd3efcqh4scl4/Hactar-Screencast.mp4?dl=0) for the visual learners among us